nmwsharp/polyscope-docs/py/source/basics/interactive_UIs_and_animation.md

     #### files dropped callback

     This callback function is invoked whenever the user drags-and-drops file(s) onto the Polyscope window.
 Specify your own function implement custom behaviors like loading data.
-The argumentw ill be a list of strings.
+The argument will be a list of strings.

     Default: `None` (no callback)